Questions Related to the Need for IRB Review

-A: When the IRB grants you final approval the approval letter will include the date by which your study will expire if continuing review is not sought.
-If your study has an informed consent form, the date will also be stamped on that document.
-This is referred to as the valid through date.
-Continuing review will generally occur in the month prior to the valid through date.
-The IRIS system should send 30, 60 and 90 day reminders to you to request continuing review.
+A: When the IRB grants you final approval the approval letter will include the date by which your request for continuation is due.
+The iRIS system should send 30, 60 and 90 day reminders to you to request continuing review.
 However, the investigator retains the responsibility for seeking continuation of an approved study and the IRB encourages you to add reminder notices to your outlook calendar.

 Q: What happens if I miss the submission deadline for my continuation that requires full board review?

-A: A lapse in IRB approval for the study will occur.
-All research related activity must cease as of the date approval lapses.
-You will know what that date is from the approval letter sent to you by the IRB or from the the valid through stamp on the informed consent form.
-If a subject is on active treatment and will be exposed by harm if treatment is withheld during the lapse in approval, you must request in writing approval from the IRB Chair to continue to treat the subject.
+A: A lapse in IRB approval for the study will occur if continuing approval is not granted by the end of day on the expiration date of approval.
+For example if the expiration date of a study is May 1st, research activity could occur on May 1st, but could not occur on May 2nd unless continuing approval had been obtained.
+If a lapse in approval occurs, all research related activity must cease until approval for continuation is obtained.
+If a subject is on active treatment and will be exposed to harm if treatment is withheld during the lapse in approval, you must request in writing approval from the IRB Chair to continue to treat the subject.
 You must also confirm that you are seeking continuation and will meet the next submission deadline.

 Q: Why must I request continuation in less than one year when my colleagues’ studies where given approval for a full year?

-A: Federal regulations require that continuing review occur at least annually.
+A: For federally funded research and FDA regulated research, regulations require that continuing review occur at least annually.
 However, the IRB has the authority to require that review occur more frequently.
 Example scenarios of when the IRB may exercise this option include studies that pose a high risk to subjects or studies for which the investigator does not have extensive experience in the field.